david-ca6/chatbox_ttv/README.md

 (If you reuse a existing browser source you may need to refresh the cache of the page)
 ![browser source](img/0.png)
 2. Paste the URL to your popout chat https://www.twitch.tv/popout/username/chat in the URL field
-3. Paste the content of the CSS file in the Custom CSS field
+3. Paste the content of ttv.css in the Custom CSS field
 ![url and css](img/1.png)
 4. Set Width and Height
 5. Done